A research-based program for human resource professionals

 Modern human resource professionals have more responsibilities than ever.
 In fact, their work directly impacts a company’s culture, reputation, and overall success.
 Those seeking to grow in this field must not only understand the employment lifecycle but be able to support the needs of the business while managing an increasingly diversified workforce.
 Preparing for a leadership role in this complex environment requires a well-rounded education that is on pace with the needs of the industry today.

 Critical skills to enhance your human resource career

-Our Doctor of Philosophy in Human Resource Management (PhD-HRM) degree is a research-based program designed to help students gain the expert-level knowledge they need to take on leadership positions in the private, public and non-profit sector.
-It offers students an even greater level understanding of human resource theories and practices, including critical thinking and research skills.
-Upon graduation students will be prepared to lead human resource management programs as well as contribute to the body of knowledge within the field.
+Our Doctor of Philosophy in Human Resource Management (PhD-HRM) degree is a research-based program designed to help students gain the expert-level knowledge to take on leadership positions in the private, public, and non-profit sectors.
+It offers students an even greater level of understanding of human resource theories and practices, including critical thinking and research skills.
+Upon graduation, students will be prepared to lead human resource management programs as well as contribute to the body of knowledge within the field.

 Earn your human resource degree completely online

 At Northcentral University, you can complete your Doctor of Philosophy in Human Resource Management program online, when it fits into your schedule.
 We also have no GRE/GMAT requirements, no residency requirements, no group projects, and weekly start dates.
 This provides the flexibility you need to continue your education without putting your career on hold.
 Additionally, we provide a unique one-to-one learning model that offers you the personal guidance, attention, and support you need to succeed.

 - Evaluate human resource theories, concepts, and scholarly research